 Creating Rich and Organic Garden Soil

+You want organic garden soil that is dark, crumbly, and literally full of life.
+Fortunately, no matter what the texture may be, all soil can be improved over time by incorporating organic matter into it.
 Take sandy soils, for instance.
-They're made up of relatively large soil particles, so water and nutrients run through those gaps relatively quickly.
-Adding organic matter helps sandy soils retain both moisture and nutrients for plants to use.
+They're made up of large soil particles, so water and nutrients run through gaps relatively quickly.
+Adding organic matter (typically compost) to sandy soil helps it retain both moisture and nutrients for plants to use.

 Clay soils are just the opposite.
 They contain very small, densely packed particles that hold moisture but don't allow much air space for plant roots.
 Compost helps separate those tiny clay particles so water can drain more freely and plant roots can get needed oxygen.

 GOOD TO KNOW: Not all soil is created equal—even in the same yard—because of soil disturbances from construction and excavation.
 Often most of the topsoil is removed during construction, leaving behind inferior subsoil capped with a thin layer of topsoil.
 Stick a shovel in recently disturbed soil and you will likely see barren subsoil (orange in well-drained sites, grayish in poorly drained sites) incapable of sustaining plants without frequent applications of fertilizer.

 Best Organic Garden Soil Amendments